algairim/globalvoices-mn/docs/analysis.md

 ## Analysis

-This is a problem analysis with Gemini LLM assistance.
+This is an initial problem analysis with Google Gemini LLM assistance.

 ### Queries